CenterForSecureEnergyInformatics/data-compressor-buildbot/buildbot-buildmaster/buildbot/README.md

 ## Setup / Configuration
 The file master.cfg is the main configuration file of buildbot, docker-compose.yml handles all services involved.
 ### master.cfg
-Everything is pre-configured in this setup and does not require much changes.
+Everything is pre-configured in this setup and does not require many changes.
 Please refer to http://docs.buildbot.net/latest/manual/configuration/ for details, as a detailed explanation is beyond the scope of this README.
 #### Credentials for the Web Ui
 To force builds, you need to be logged in.